-For almost 60 years YSP has brought high achieving high
+For almost 60 years YSP has brought high-achieving high school

-school students to campus to introduce them to careers in
+students to the UC Davis campus to introduce them to careers in

 scientific research.
 This would not be possible without the

-guidance and support YSP participants get from their UC Davis
+guidance and support that YSP participants receive from their UC

 Program Details